M.I.U. Album: Critical reception

 In his 2006 biography of Wilson, Carlin referred to it as "the most cynical, spiritually void work the group ever produced", a "gruesome album", and perhaps "one of the worst records ever made by a great rock band."
 AllMusic's John Bush stated, "The mainstream late-'70s production techniques are predictable and frequently cloying.
 M.I.U.
 Album also included several of the worst Beach Boys songs ever to make it to vinyl. [...]
 Compared with what had come before, M.I.U.
 Album was a pathetic attempt at music making; compared with what was to come however, this was a highlight."

 Conversely, Jeff Tamarkin, who wrote liner notes for the album's CD reissue, decreed that the album "stands on i [sic] own as a lovely, unique work."
 In 1981, Robert Christgau called the album "dumb [...] despite a lot of fairly pleasant music and a few passable songs".
 Reviewing the album's 2002 reissue, The A.V.
 Club's Keith Phipps stated, "M.I.U. is competent enough, but it's also the sound of a group buying into its own mythology, a retrograde salute to the pinstripes and sunshine image it had abandoned years before."

 Legacy

 Reflecting on M.I.U.
 Album in a 1992 interview, Mike Love opined that "there's some neat gems there but there wasn't a coherence."
 Asked about the album in a 1979 interview, Dennis Wilson said, "I hope that karma will fuck up Mike Love's meditation forever.
 That album is an embarrassment to my life.
 It should self-destruct."

 Track listing

-Track details per 2000 CD liner notes.
+Track details per 2000 CD liner notes and the Winter 2023 issue of Endless Summer Quarterly.